History

 By Dennis Baldocchi, Bev Law and David Hollinger

-Ameriflux is a network of long-term, eddy flux measurements stations, historically located in the contiguous United States, Alaska, Canada, Costa Rica and Brazil, but now expanding throughout the Western Hemisphere.
+Ameriflux is a network of long-term, eddy flux measurements stations, historically located in the contiguous United States, Alaska, Canada, Costa Rica and Brazil, and since expanded throughout the Americas.
 The network was established to provide data from field sites representing the many climate and ecological biomes in this hemisphere, including crops, tundra, grasslands, desert, shrublands (e.g., chaparral or sagebrush in Great Basin), savanna, and conifer, deciduous and tropical forests.

-The AmeriFlux network was launched in 1996, after the vetting of making long term flux measurements was made at an international workshop in La Thuile, Italy, in 1995, where some of the first year-long flux measurements were presented (Baldocchi et al., 1996).
+The AmeriFlux network was launched in 1996, after an international workshop in La Thuile, Italy, in 1995, where some of the first year-long flux measurements were presented (Baldocchi et al., 1996).
 The AmeriFlux network started with a group of ad hoc flux towers already operating in such locales as Harvard Forest in Massachusetts, Walker Branch Watershed in Tennessee, Howland Forest in Maine, and at the Camp Sherman site in Oregon.
 By 1999 new towers were established at Duke Forest loblolly pine plantation and deciduous forest in North Carolina, on the Wind River Crane in Washington, at Morgan Monroe State deciduous forest in Indiana, on Niwot Ridge in subalpine forest of Colorado, near Douglas Lake at the University of Michigan Biological Station, at agricultural sites in Oklahoma and Illinois, over a slash pine plantation in Florida, a grassland near Fort Peck, Montana, at a chaparral in southern California, and at a ponderosa pine plantation in northern California.

 Early support for the network came from the U.S. Department of Energy’s Terrestrial Carbon Program, DOE’s National Institute of Global Environmental Change (NIGEC), NASA, NOAA and the U.S. Forest Service.
 The network grew from about 15 sites in 1997 to over 90 active sites in 2007 (Boden et al., 2013).
-Today, over 110 active sites are registered, and 61 other sites have been partners in the past.
+As of July 2024, over 600 sites are registered.
+See the Network at a Glance page for current data.

 Goals of the network